Psalm 90

+The psalm forms a regular part of Jewish, Catholic liturgies.
+It has been set to music, for example by Baroque composers Heinrich Schütz in German.
+Charles Ives completed a choral setting in 1924.

 Textual witnesses

 Some early manuscripts containing the text of this chapter in Hebrew are of the Masoretic Text tradition, which includes the Aleppo Codex (10th century), and Codex Leningradensis (1008).

 The extant manuscript of Aq^{Taylor}, a translation into Koine Greek made in c.
 130 CE, contains verse 17.

 Authorship and date

 By its header ("A Prayer of Moses, the man of God") this psalm is attributed to Moses.
 Theologian Albert Barnes notes "its marked unlikeness to the Psalms of David".
 Commentator C S Rodd suggests it was written later than Moses' era, but even from a biblical literalist perspective one writer warns against assuming with any certainty that this is the oldest psalm, because some psalms are anonymous and so "we don't know who wrote them or when".